OmarMiniesy/Notes/Defensive Security/Digital Forensics & Incident Response/Tools/Volatility.md

 **For Volatility 2**

-- Using the `malfind` plugin and specifying a process, it outputs memory regions that will be likely used by [[Malware]] to hide, such as:
+Using the `malfind` plugin and specifying a process, it outputs memory regions that will be likely used by [[Malware]] to hide, such as:
 - Regions that are marked executable or writeable.
+The permission `PAGE_EXECUTE_READWRITE` is used to both execute and write to the memory, which is sometimes malicious because memory should be segregated into the writing zone and the modifying zone.
 - Regions that contain code injections, like shellcode or DLLs.
 - Hidden threads or _hooks_ that can be used by malware.
 - It outputs the process ID, its name, the memory regions with their addresses, sizes, flags, and hex dumps.
 - Check out the usage of the command [here](https://blog.onfvp.com/post/volatility-cheatsheet/#:~:text=MISCELLANEOUS-,MALFIND,-Volatility%202).